Pekshn/DetectObjectML/README.md

 # DetectObjectML
-Detecting objects with Vision and CoreML

 Machine Learning iOS app that detects objects on images.

-- ML Objects Detection example app
+- ML Objects Detection with Vision and CoreML

 📌 Notes: